NullAllocation/rke2-cluster-starter/README.md

     With the IP addresses of the target cluster host in hand, update the inventory file.
 Replace the IP addresses in the file with the IP addresses of your host.
 If needed, you may add more `workers` to the workers section.
 However, in order to ensure high availability and robustness of the cluster, there must be 3 masters nodes.

-2. Create certificates for use by the RKE2 registration server:
+2. Create certificates for use by the hosted applications:

-    The RKE2 registration server is the way a user will interact with the cluster.
-The external communication requires TLS certificates.
+    In addition to handling the API traffic, the RKE2 gateway server will handle interactions with hosted applications.
+Secured web traffic will require TLS certificates.
 Existing certificates can be used, however if self signed certificates are required for testing/development reasons, use the following commands.

     ```
     bash create-certs.sh
     ```

     This command should produce two certificate files in the 'certs' folder.
+If you already have certificates for your applications, replace the generated files with your certificate files... changing the names to match.<br><br>
+**Note:** The certificates can also be changed after the cluster is created by logging into the gateway server and editing the haproxy configuration file.

 3. Download RKE2 artifact for "air gapped" installations: